7 Steps to Make your Webste HIPAA-Compliant

 - The recipients receive the data and store it on their email server (still encrypted unless TLS was used for delivery).

-- The recipients can access these messages securely (over SSL) and decrypt the data either in their email program or on a Web-based interface that supports decryption.
+- The recipients can access these messages securely (over SSL) and decrypt the data in their email program or on a Web-based interface that supports decryption.

 - The email provider takes care of backups.